 Live Music and Comedy

 The weather continues to cool in November, which is often one of the rainiest months of the year—this precipitation accumulates as snow in the hills and mountains surrounding the city.
 Average temperatures for the month are 6°C / 42°F on the high end and -2°C / 27°F on the low end, so you'll want to make sure you have warm layers to adjust based on the day.
-Remember that temperatures will be cooler near the lake and at higher elevations, so prepare accordingly if you’re going to be exploring outdoors.
-There will be a fair number of cloudy days throughout the month, but this simply means you get to enjoy a different perspective of the stunning views Kelowna is so well known for.
-You can monitor current conditions through the live webcam at the Kelowna Visitor Centre.
+Remember that temperatures will be cooler near the lake and at higher elevations, so prepare accordingly if you’re exploring outdoors.
+There will be a fair number of cloudy days throughout the month, but this means you get to enjoy a different perspective of the stunning views Kelowna is so well known for.
+You can monitor current conditions through the live webcam at the Kelowna Visitor Centre

 Shawn Talbot Photography